fxg42/jira_trello_bridge/README.md

 Because the project management workflow and the debugging workflow aren't the same, closing or resolving an issue in jira will not automatically archive the corresponding trello card.
-However, when importing an existing jira project for the first time, archiving all closed issues is time consuming.
-A seperate script can be used to import only 'closed' and 'resolved' issues in trello and archive them immediately.
+However, when importing an existing jira project for the first time, archiving all closed issues can be quite time consuming.
+A separate script can be used to import only 'closed' and 'resolved' issues as trello cards and archive them immediately.

     $ coffee import_closed.coffee \